sascha-pst/sascha-pst.github.io/README.md

 - ✍️ Writing about what 403 pages of personnel files reveal about scaled work
 - 🌉 Based between the Bay Area and NYC

 **Previously:** Help Center content strategy, SMB & Creator Education, Program Development, and Scaled Enablement at Meta.
-Earlier work at Hogarth/WPP and Fundamental Research Labs.

 **Toolkit:** Python · SQL · Jupyter · scikit-learn · Git · a healthy skepticism of hype-cycles